dds82/shabbat/README.md

 * 1 = Early
 * 2 = Zman

-Configuration options should be self-explanatory.

-The device will automatically change the location mode to the Shabbat mode and back to the normal mode at the appropriate times.
-The reason this is a device instead of an app is so that any app can subscribe to its events or read its exposed states.
-The device exposes the following states:
+The "Plag" and "Early" times are only offered as options if the Zman time is no more than 10 minutes before the Early time.
+Otherwise, it's the wrong time of year for early shabbat, and only the Zman time will be displayed and used.

+When installed, the selection defaults to "Plag".
+If you change the selected time, the device may revert it back to your previous selection after the following Shabbat ends, based on the following rules:

+* If you switch from one early time to another (e.g. Plag to Early), or from Zman to an early time, the new selection will remain.
+* If you switch from an early time to Zman, it depends on whether or not the "Prefer Early Shabbat" option is set.
+If it is, the selection will revert back to the previously selected early time; if it isn't, it will remain on Zman.
+* If an early time was selected and the time of year no longer allows for early Shabbat, it will begin using the Zman time automatically.
+When early Shabbat begins again the next year, it will go back to that early time.

+Holidays
+--
+In addition to automatically scheduling candle lighting and Havdalah events, the device will detect some holidays and set the "specialHoliday" attribute when the holiday begins.
+See "Exposed states" for more information.

+Supported holidays:
+* Pesach (will only be set for the first days)
+* Shavuot
+* Sukkot (remains set from the first day through the start of Shmini Atzeret)
+* Yom Kippur

+*Example use case: on Pesach, your dining room light might need to turn off later than usual at night.

+Havdalah
+--
+When Shabbat or Yom Tov ends, the device will set the "havdalah" attribute as appropriate.
+See "Exposed states" for more information.
+*Example use case: you might want to dim the lights in a certain room if you will be using a candle for Havdalah.

+Exposed states
+--
 * plagTime - the time for the current Plag shabbat
 * earlyTime - the time for the current Early shabbat
 * regularTime - the time for the current Zman shabbat
 * activeTime - which of the previous three times will trigger the change to Shabbat mode
 * activeType - which type of Shabbat is currently active.
 Values: Plag, Early, Regular
 * havdalah - what type of Havdalah is currently required.
-Values (if set): Fire, No Fire.
+Values: None, Fire, No Fire.
 This state is updated when Shabbat/Yom Tov ends and is set to "None" after a configured time (default 60 minutes).
 You may also set it to "None" manually by using the havdalahMade() command.
 * specialHoliday - which holiday it currently is that may require special treatment (if any).
 Values (if set): Pesach, Shavuot, Sukkot, Yom Kippur

 All times are in milliseconds since the epoch.
 Times do not update for the following week until Shabbat ends.

+FAQ
+--
+Why is Pesach only set for the first days?
+* Because I wrote this for myself, and for my use cases, there's no need to treat the last days of Pesach any differently then a regular Shabbat.

+Why doesn't it set any holiday information for Rosh Hashana/Shmini Atzeret/Simchat Torah?
+* Because I wrote this for myself, and for my use cases, there's no need to treat these days any differently then a regular Shabbat.

+Known issues
+--
+* If you were set up for Plag or Early shabbat for one week, and the device already triggered the mode change to Shabbat, and you change your mind, clicking "Refresh" on the device can have unpredictable results.
+If you end up in this situation and really need to get your house out of Shabbat mode, the best way to do that is to click "Unschedule all events", then manually take your house out of Shabbat mode, and then choose the correct time you want for that week.